 This book is influential

 This is an highly influential financial book.
-When I read this book for the first time in 2002, I only felt that what the author of this book was talking about subverted my past financial concepts; but the concepts it was trying to convey did not trigger me much recall.
+When I read “Rich dad, poor dad” for the first time in 2002, I only felt that what the author of this book was talking about subverted my past financial concepts; but the concepts it was trying to convey did not trigger me much recall.
 The reason I think about it now is that I am too young and I am still exploring my own life.
 It is also difficult to understand why the main concept of the book is completely different from the concept of money that we have been instilled since childhood.

 Main concept in this book